 2007 Dodge Magnum Recalls

-A problem with the software for the ABS control module may cause the rear brakes to lock up under certain braking conditions.
-Dealers will reprogram the ABS electronic control unit.
-The recall began February 19, 2007.
-The Chrysler recall number is F50.
+A problem with the software for the Anti-Lock Brake System (ABS) computer may cause the rear brakes to lock up under certain braking conditions.
+This could cause a loss of control and possibly a crash without warning.

 Shifting to neutral and back to drive at speeds over 40 MPH may cause the drive wheels to lock up briefly.
 If the drive wheels lock, loss of vehicle control could occur, increasing the risk of a crash.